Wannabe Pol Who Threatened Pro-Mask School Boards Can’t Accept He Lost Bigly

-A Republican candidate in Pennsylvania, who vowed to send “20 strong men” to harass pro-mask school boards, lost his race badly last week—but now appears to be trying to intimidate the people counting all the votes he didn’t get.
+A Republican candidate in Pennsylvania who vowed to send “20 strong men” to harass pro-mask school boards lost his race badly last week—but now appears to be trying to intimidate the people counting all the votes he didn’t get.

-Steve Lynch lost his bid for Northampton County executive to Democratic incumbent, Lamont McClure, by about 8,000 of the roughly 67,000 total votes.
+Steve Lynch lost his bid for Northampton County executive to Democratic incumbent Lamont McClure by about 8,000 of the roughly 67,000 total votes.
 Rather than take the L, he and his sycophants have been “haunting” the Northampton County Courthouse where votes are being officially processed, The Morning Call reports.
-On Facebook, Lynch has blamed the entire vote counting process, claiming that election integrity is “nonexistent.”
+On Facebook, Lynch has blamed the entire vote-counting process, claiming that election integrity is “nonexistent.”

 On Nov.
 8, in a post with a Pile of Poo Emoji background, he wrote, “I'll be back at the courthouse tomorrow to expose even more corruption!”